oracle/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 Metadata can be provided to the `native-image` builder in the following ways:
 - By [computing metadata in code](#computing-metadata-in-code) [when the native binary is built](NativeImageBasics.md#image-build-time-vs-image-run-time) and storing required elements into the [initial heap of the native binary](NativeImageBasics.md#native-image-heap).
 - By [providing the _reachability-metadata.json_ file(s)](#specifying-metadata-with-json) stored in the _META-INF/native-image/\<groupId>\/\<artifactId>\/_ directory on the classpath.
 For more information about how to collect metadata for your application automatically, see [Collecting Metadata Automatically](AutomaticMetadataCollection.md).
-- For more advanced use cases, where classpath scanning or build-time initialization is needed, by using the [public API](#public-api).
+- For more advanced use cases, where classpath scanning or build-time initialization is needed, by using the [Native Image Feature API](https://www.graalvm.org/sdk/javadoc/org/graalvm/nativeimage/hosted/Feature.html).

 > Note: Native Image is migrating to the more user-friendly implementation of reachability metadata that shows problems early on and allows easy debugging.
 >